grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 ### Edge AI for smart capturing on edge

 Each KartaCam device is also equipped with [edge AI](https://blogs.nvidia.com/blog/2022/02/17/what-is-edge-ai/), which will enable AI computations to operate closer to the actual data – in our case, imagery collection.
-With edge AI, we can make decisions about imagery collection (i.e. upload, delete or recapture) at the device-level.
+With edge AI, we can make decisions about imagery collection, such as upload, delete or recapture, at the device-level.

-To help with these decisions, we use a series of edge AI models/algorithms that are executed immediately after each image capture such as:
+To help with these decisions, we use a series of edge AI models or algorithms that are executed immediately after each image capture such as:

-(A) Scene recognition AI model

-(B) Image quality (IQ) checking AI model

-(C) Object detection AI model

-(D) Privacy information detection

-<div class="post-image-section"><figure>
-  <img src="/img/kartacam-powers-grabmaps/image7.png" alt="" style="width:80%">
-  </figure>
-</div>

-**(A) Scene recognition model**: For efficient map-making, we ensure that we only upload and process the right scene images, also known as screen verdicts.
+* **Scene recognition model**: For efficient map-making, we ensure that we only upload and process the right scene images, also known as screen verdicts.
 Unqualified images such as indoor, raining and cloudy images are deleted directly on the KartaCam device.
 Joint detection algorithms are deployed in some instances to improve the accuracy of scene verdicts.
-For example, to detect indoor recording we look at a combination of driver moving speed, Inertial Measurement Units (IMU) data and edge AI image detection.
+For example, to detect indoor recording we look at a combination of driver moving speed, Inertial Measurement Units (IMU) data, and edge AI image detection.

-**(B) IQ checking AI model**: The quality of the images collected is paramount for map-making.
+* **IQ checking AI model**: The quality of the images collected is paramount for map-making.
 Only qualified images judged by our IQ classification algorithm will be uploaded while those that are blurry or considered low-quality will be deleted.
 Once an unqualified image is detected (usually within the next second), a new image is captured, improving the success rate of collection.

-**(C) Object detection AI model**: Only roadside images that contain relevant map-making content such as traffic signs, lights and POI text are uploaded.
+* **Object detection AI model**: Only roadside images that contain relevant map-making content such as traffic signs, lights, and Point of Interest (POI) text are uploaded.

-**(D) Privacy information detection**: Edge AI also helps protect privacy when collecting street images for map-making.
+* **Privacy information detection**: Edge AI also helps protect privacy when collecting street images for map-making.
 It automatically blurs privacy information such as pedestrians’ faces and car plate numbers before uploading, ensuring adequate privacy protection.

+<div class="post-image-section"><figure>
+  <img src="/img/kartacam-powers-grabmaps/image7.png" alt="" style="width:80%">
+  </figure>
+</div>

 ### Better positioning with a dual-band GNSS module